toolbear/soon/README.md

 6. **Ship it!
 Mark it complete.**

   Ship the thing.
 Mark it complete in your task management tool.
-Tell Soon you're done.
+Tell soon you're done.

   ```console
   $ soon work --complete